 Abstract: Theories matter because they affect behavior and can, under certain circumstances, become self-fulfilling.
 For a theory to become self-fulfilling, people must be aware of the theory and have the ability to make choices according to its dictates, social and physical arrangements are altered on the basis of the theory’s prescriptions, and the proponents have the power to implement social arrangements consistent with the theory.
 Economics and other social science theories often fulfill these conditions, with implications not only for the work of scholars, but also for how we think about testing theories that can change the world they describe.

 Abstract: Social science theories can become self-fulfilling by shaping institutional designs and management practices, as well as social norms and expectations about behavior, thereby creating the behavior they predict.
 They also perpetuate themselves by promulgating language and assumptions that become widely used and accepted.
 We illustrate these ideas by considering how the language and assumptions of economics shape management practices: theories can win in the marketplace for ideas, independent of their empirical validity, to the extent their assumptions and language become taken for granted and normatively valued, therefore creating conditions that make them come true.

-Abstract: According to Bazerman, economics has achieved its position of dominance simply because it provides prescriptions whereas other social sciences do not.
+Academy of Management Review, 30: 32-35not.
 We challenge his argument by showing that other social sciences do offer prescriptive advice but are nonetheless rarely influential.
 We argue that the mechanisms through which economics and other social sciences gain influence and affect practice should be investigated more carefully by management scholars seeking to understand how to have greater impact on both public policy and management practice.